VolumeGraphics/traits/README.md

 constexpr auto DefaultConstructible = [] <typename T> () { return std::is_default_constructible_v<T>; };
 ```

-This supports a range of use cases.
+A number of use cases are supported by constraints.

 #### constraints can check arbitrary type properties